Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 While Eppo's SDK can be used for batch processing as described above, it is most commonly used in live applications to perform assignment in real time.

 Let’s say you are running a Django service with the User-Agent package.
-You can use feature flags to offer a payment method that adapt to the browser (only Safari users should be offered to use Apple Pay), the country (Dutch users can use iDEAL), and loyalty status (members might use their points).
+You can use feature flags to offer a payment method that adapts to the browser (only Safari users should be offered to use Apple Pay), the country (Dutch users can use iDEAL), and loyalty status (members might use their points).
 You can use a feature flag to configure what is possible in which country, for which users, etc.

 To make the decision, you can put the relevant information (`country`, `loyalty_tier`, `device_type`, etc.) in a `session_attributes` dictionary: